-“We are building the civic infrastructure necessary to support every child from cradle to career.”
-Well, that sounds pretty fantastic, but what does that actually mean?
+At StriveTogether, we’re building civic infrastructure to support every child from cradle to career.
+That sounds great, but what does it really mean?

-At StriveTogether, we have defined civic infrastructure as: A way in which a region or community comes together to hold itself collectively accountable for implementing its own unique cradle-to-career vision and organizes itself to identify what gets results for children; improves and builds upon those efforts over time; and invests the community’s resources differently to increase impact.
-And once again, I ask: What does that mean?
+We define civic infrastructure as the way a region or community comes together to hold itself collectively accountable for implementing its own unique cradle-to-career vision.
+The community figures out what gets results for children, then improves and expands those efforts over time.
+The community also invests resources to increase impact.